Boria138/Theom/README.md

 ## Features

-- Minimal resource usage: 400-450MB ram use on idle (information from VM)
+- Minimal resource usage: 400-450MB ram use on idle (information from VM | minimal arch install)
 - Comes with two different themes: a dark theme and a light theme
 - Has a built in dashboard
-- Has a settings application to tweak the settings of theom
+- Has a settings application to tweak the settings of Theom
-- Welcomes user friendly greeter during startup
+- Welcomes user with a friendly greeter during startup
+- Has multiple animation modes: None, Minimal, Fancy
 - Easy to customize

 ## Media